-- (a) Glen Eira Council and Community Plan;
+- a.
+Glen Eira Council Plan;

-- (b) Glen Eira Adopted Budget;
+- b.
+Glen Eira Annual Budget;

-- (c) Policy No. 8.2 Asset Management;
+- c.
+Glen Eira Policy No. 8.2 Asset Management;

-- (d) Policy No. 8.14 Traffic Management Plans;
+- d.
+Glen Eira Policy No. 8.14 Traffic Management Plans;

-- (e) Local Law 2009; and
+- e.
+Glen Eira Local Law 2009; and

-- (f) Asset Management Strategy.
+- f.
+Glen Eira Asset Management Strategy.

-8.3 Asset Management Plans
+8.3 Asset management plans

-Council produces Asset Management Plans for all major categories of infrastructure assets, including road-related assets.
-These Asset Management Plans are developed and updated in accordance with the guidelines of the International Infrastructure Management Manual, International Edition (2020).
+Council produces asset management plans for all major categories of infrastructure assets, including road-related assets.
+These asset management plans are developed and updated in accordance with the guidelines of the International Infrastructure Management Manual, International Edition (2020).

-8.4 Updating and Improving this Plan
+8.4 Updating and improving this Plan

 It is proposed that this Plan be formally reviewed every four years.
 It will be maintained as a public document and will be subject to continuous improvement.
-An up-to-date copy can be viewed during normal business hours at the Council Office.
-Where developments necessitate significant changes to this Plan, the amended Plan will go through the council approval and public consultation process required by the Act.
+An up-to-date copy can be viewed during normal business hours at Council's offices.
+Where developments necessitate significant changes to this Plan, the amended Plan will go through the Council approval and public consultation process required by the Act.

-Appendix 1 - Asset Inspection Types
+Appendix 1 - Asset inspection types

-Inspection 1 Гуре1 7 Trigger(s) Response Time Purpose Recording Requirements Standard Reactive Defect Inspection - Non- Emergency Defect Customer Request Report from field staff Respond (Inspect and assess) within 5 Days of receiving request Conducted in order to ascertain: (a) whether the asset in question is the responsibility of Council (b) whether a Defect exists and (c) if so, whether it has reached an Intervention Level specified in this Plan.
-Recording to identify specific Defect, including location, time first reported, time inspected and by whom, subsequent action and time of completion.
-Reactive Defect Inspection - Emergency Defect Customer Request Respond within 24 hours of recording of request and being qualified as emergency.
-Reactive Defect Inspection where the person reporting the Defect qualifies the Defect as emergency based on Council's Pathways customer request system checklist.
-Recording to identify specific Defect, including location, time first reported, time inspected and by whom, subsequent action and time of completion.
-Safety Inspection - Defect Inspection Schedule As per Appendix 2 and 4 Inspection undertaken in accordance with a formal inspection schedule to identify Defects and determine if they have reached an Intervention Level specified in this Plan.
-A record of the inspection of the location of the Defect is to be completed detailing the name of the inspector, the inspection date, and street / road name and a description of any Defects found that have reached the specified Intervention Levels defined this Plan.
-In addition, a notation must be recorded of any street/road inspected where no Defect was apparent.
-Incident Inspection Incident Corporate Counsel Request Respond within 24 hours of receiving request Conducted to investigate the circumstances and cause of a claim A record of the inspection of the relevant part of the footpath or road is to be completed detailing the name of the inspector, the inspection date, and exact address and a description of any Defects found that have
+Inspection type 7 Trigger(s) Response time Purpose Recording Reactive defect inspection - non-emergency Defect Customer request report from field staff Respond (inspect and assess) within five days of receiving request Conducted in order to ascertain: (a) whether the asset in question is the responsibility of Council; (b) whether a defect exists; and (c) if so, whether it has reached an intervention level specified in this Plan. requirements standard Recording to identify specific defect, including location, time first reported, time inspected and by whom, subsequent action and time of completion.
+Reactive defect inspection - emergency Defect Customer request Respond within 24 hours of recording of request and being qualified as emergency.
+Reactive defect inspection where the person reporting the defect qualifies the defect as emergency based on Council's pathways customer request system checklist.
+Recording to identify specific defect, including location, time first reported, time inspected and by whom, subsequent action and time of completion.
+Safety Inspection - Defect Inspection schedule As per Appendices 2 and 4 Inspection undertaken in accordance with a formal inspection schedule to identify defects and determine if they have reached an intervention level specified in this Plan .
+A record of the inspection of the location of the defect is to be completed detailing the name of the inspector, the inspection date and street/road name and a description of any defects found that have reached the specified intervention levels defined this Plan .
+In addition, a notation must be recorded of any street/road inspected where no defect was apparent.